Duo integrates with macOS to add two-factor authentication to macOS console logons.

 |Should auto push if possible||

 The configuration script creates a new deployment package with the values you specify.
-For example, this command configures the Duo for macOS installation package located in the same directory as the configuration script, with fail open enabled, smart card login disabled, and auto push enabled, and then creates the deploy package MacLogon-1.0.4.pkg:
+For example, this command configures the Duo for macOS installation package located in the same directory as the configuration script, with fail open enabled, smart card login disabled, and automatic push enabled, and then creates the deploy package MacLogon-1.0.4.pkg:

 ./configure_maclogon.sh /path/to/MacLogon-NotConfigured-1.0.4.pkg Duo Security Mac Logon configuration tool v1.0.4.
 See https://duo.com/docs/macos for documentation Enter ikey: DIXXXXXXXXXXXXXXXXX Enter skey: gdk2261xxc9c73fdxx9w73ffsi23xxbak282gebxxs Enter API Hostname: api-xxxxxxxx.duosecurity.com Should fail open (true or false): true Should bypass 2FA when using smartcard (true or false): false Should auto push if possible (true or false): true Modifying ./MacLogon-NotConfigured-1.0.4.pkg...
 Updating config.plist ikey, skey, host, fail_open, smartcard_bypass, and auto_push config...
 Finalizing package, saving as ./MacLogon-1.0.4.pkg Cleaning up temp files...
 Done!
 The package ./MacLogon-1.0.4.pkg has been configured for your use.